 No. William Hill (owners of Centrebet) have already undertaken the process of switching old Centrebet accounts over to the WilliamHill platform.
-Following that process the change of strategy was made and the re-launch of Centrebet.
+Following that process, a change of strategy was made and the plan to re-launch Centrebet started.
 All punters now need to open a brand new Centrebet account despite whatever account(s) they held over previous years.

 It is our understanding that everyone is welcome to opening a new Centrebet account.
 We understand that Centrebet are reserving the right to ‘restrict’ punters in all the non-guaranteed markets.
 So, they should still let you on for the maximum limits on the ‘Power Bet’ markets and fixed-odds Horse Racing.